Work on yourself more than you do on your job.

 - Take fitness classes or hire a personal trainer.
 If you struggle to get fit, classes or a trainer are great ways to go.
 Just make sure you can afford it!

-- Subscribe to one health blog.
+- Subscribe to a health blog.
 Learn about healthy living as a lifestyle practice little by little every day.
-Here’s a list of 10 of the best health and wellness blogs.

 - Be your own best friend.
 Learning to love yourself will create a centeredness that everyone deserves to experience.
 You’ll be happier in every area of your life.